AndraeLadores/CyTOF_BatchCorrection-Compensation_Pipeline/README.md

 - Created shell script for compensation part and also made changes to compensation R codes to accomodate for the compensation shell script.
 - I will look into a more user friendly interface but I also need to test it out on Wynton and request a job.
 - I will also change the shell script so it's a little bit easier to read and keep up with what it's outputting.

+### 5/13/25 - 5/15/25
+- Started working on the code so you can easily select the file paths in the directories.
+There's an error with the specific code and you aren't able to see the actual folders but instead it shows the line of code
+- I think I will need to expand the folders and see if I can set it as a variable and then look into the directory.